The Golden Bough – Zepl and KubernetesPosted on 17 Apr, 2018

 - Save on AWS infrastructure costs – by containerizing our applications, we save on server infrastructure costs by deploying lightweight containers instead of spinning up full EC2 instances for each application instance.
 And by taking advantage of Kubernetes Ingress controllers for load balancing and traffic management, we can run with fewer Elastic Load Balancers (ELBs).

-By embracing cloud-native technology, we’ve been able to dramatically improve the speed and reliability at which we can deploy new versions of our applications, while at the same time supporting more robust scalability, monitoring, and configuration management.
+By embracing cloud-native architecture, we’ve been able to dramatically improve the speed and reliability at which we can deploy new versions of our applications, while at the same time supporting more robust scalability, monitoring, and configuration management.
 This gives us greater agility and allows us to deliver more exciting features to our customers quickly, and provide a stable, reliable runtime environment for our users.